Gilding Arts Studio

 giclée and archival prints, temple stencils and more

-gilded copper repoussé with red gold, also green, white and fine gold leaf
+with rose gold leaf, also green, white and fine gold leaf

 frame size 640 x 700mm - 6 kg